ProfessorUdGuru/cwrwgl/README.md

 ## To Test the Code

 * Use the quick start tutorial at electronjs.org.
 Electron is not a framework, it's not like learning another language.
 It just hooks the back-end and the front-end together and you carry on with normal HTML, CSS and JavaScript.
 It's very easy and the dependencies you have to install (git so you can use the bash terminal and NodeJS so Electron can communicate with your system) are simple to install.
 There are plenty of tutorials online for using Electron.
+In fact, VSCode and Atom are both built in Electron, as well as Slack, Netflix, and other well-known apps.
+Not to mention that Electron was literally created (by Github) in order to create Atom.
+As a novice, I'm not qualified to have an opinion, but in my personal experience, Electron has made desktop-app creation accessible to neophytes similar to the way that Python and Tkinter do, kinda like *batteries-included*.
+Not quite as easy as Python/Tkinter but a lot more beautiful, capable and performant.

 ## Do List